 Just to be certain, I wanted to remind you how important it is to set a very difficult password for the MySQL root user.
 Those databases hold sensitive information, so the last thing you need is to make use of a weak password that can be easily cracked.
 Use a long password that you cannot memorize and store it in a password vault.
 You'll be glad you did.

-Editor's note: This article was first published in October 2017.
-The most recent update was published in April 2019.
+Editor's note: This article was most recently updated in April 2019.

 - How to become a developer: A cheat sheet (TechRepublic)